amannn/react-lecture/content/01-introduction-to-react.md

 Note:

-- Browser doesn't understand this syntax, needs compiler.
+- There's more to it.
+Browser doesn't understand this syntax, needs compiler.
-- Compiler needs to be used through a bundler.
-- Or use a framework?
 - Not just technology-wise, but also architecture-wise.

 ---